korenmiklos/coding-for-economists/README.md

 # coding-for-economists
-It's just a text file!
+It is a text file.